 Chances are good that your air conditioner is inefficient and oversized if it is more than 10 years old (although there are many other air conditioning mistakes that could have been made during installation).
 You can probably improve comfort, lower energy bills and reduce your environmental impact by replacing an old air conditioner with a strong air conditioner.

 You should consider replacing your air conditioning system if it is noisy or no longer cooling evenly.
-If your home is humid, your system may be inefficiently oversized or it is no longer working adequately.
-These problems could require major repairs that approach the cost of a new unit, particularly when you consider the potential savings on energy bills.
-DIY Resource: http://www.networx.com/article/when-to-replace-your-air-conditioning-sy
+If your home is humid, your system may be inefficiently oversized or no longer working adequately.
+These problems could require major repairs that approach the cost of a new unit, particularly when you consider your potential savings on energy bills.

 To estimate your potential savings, look for the SEER (Seasonal Energy Efficiency Ratio) number on your current AC unit.
 If it is 10 or below, definitely consider replacement.

 The SEER rating is the number of BTUs of cooling energy per watt-hour of electricity.
 Prior to 2006, air conditioners were required to have a minimum SEER rating of 10.
 Today, central air conditioners must have a minimum SEER rating of 13, and EnergyStar-labeled air conditioners must be rated at least 14.
 The most efficient models have SEER ratings up to 26.

 The difference in annual operating cost between SEER 10 and SEER 13 air conditioners is substantial.
 Though costs vary widely, the average family in Florida can expect to pay $722 per year to cool a home with an air conditioner rated at SEER 10.
 The same family could spend $559, or $163 less, for a season of cooling with a SEER 13 air conditioner.
 Jumping up to SEER 18 would bring another $100 in savings.